Updated: 21 hours ago

 Conversely, sleeping over 10 hours a day can lead to fatigue and decreased physical activity, leading to higher blood lipid levels.

 TIP - Aim for 7 hours of sleep every night for improved health health.

 Stress adds to inflammation, which in turn, can curtail the ability to clear bodily fats.
 Another way stress can be a contributing factor is that it steps up the liver’s production of very low-density lipoprotein (VLDL) particles, aiding the buildup of plaque in your arteries and increasing your risk of cardiovascular disease.

 Meditation and yoga can help counter stress to a great extent.
 Intense, 30-

 minute workouts can also significantly help counter stress and lower triglycerides.

 TIP - Counter stress with calming practices such as meditation and yoga.

 Sugar and Carbs

-Immune-suppressants and some antiviral, cardiovascular, anti psychotic, and hormone medications can drive up triglyceride levels anywhere from 5 to 200 percent (Source: Endotext).
+Immune suppressants and some antiviral, cardiovascular, anti-psychotic, and hormone medications can drive up triglyceride levels anywhere from 5 to 200 Immune suppressants' anti-psychotic per cent and (Source: Endotext).
 If you have been prescribed any of these medicines, make sure that you monitor your lipid levels at frequent intervals to keep a check.